Numerical Semigroups of Sally Type: Abstract

 \section{Abstract}

 Judith Sally proved in 1980 that the associated graded ring of one-dimensional Gorenstein local rings of multiplicity $e$ and embedding dimension $e-2$ are Cohen-Macaulay.
 She showed that the defining ideal of the associated graded ring of such rings is generated by ${e-2 \choose 2}$ elements.
 Numerical semigroup rings are a big class of one-dimensional Cohen-Macaulay rings.
 In 2014, Herzog and Stamate proved that the numerical semigroup $\la e,e+1,e+4,\ldots,2e-1 \ra$ defines a Gorenstein semigroup ring satisfying Sally's conditions above and such semigroups are called Gorenstein Sally Semigroups.
-We call a numerical semigroup $S$ as {\it Sally type} if $\S = \la \{ e,e+1,\ldots,2e-1\} \bs \{e+m,e+n\} \ra$ for some $2 \leq m <n \leq e-2$.
-In this paper, we give a formula for its Frobenius number along with a necessary and sufficient condition for it to be Gorenstein.
-We compute the minimal number of generators for the defining ideal of $k[\S]$.
-Additionally, we present an algorithm and a GAP code used in applying Hochster's combinatorial formula to compute the first Betti number of $k[\S]$.
+We call a numerical semigroup as {\it Sally type} if its multiplicity is one more than its width.
+In this paper, we study Sally type numerical semigroups of the form $\SM{m,n} = \la \{ e,e+1,\ldots,2e-1\} \bs \{e+m,e+n\} \ra,$ for some $2 \leq m <n \leq e-2$.
+We give a formula for its Frobenius number along with a necessary and sufficient condition for it to be Gorenstein.
+We compute the minimal number of generators for the defining ideal of $k[\SM{m,n}]$.
+Additionally, we present an algorithm and a GAP code used in applying Hochster's combinatorial formula to compute the first Betti number of $k[\SM{m,n}]$.